If you need assistance, contact the TCC Information Center at 757-822-1122.

 If you present a billing authorization to a campus business office prior to the tuition payment deadline, the college will bill your agency/employer the amount authorized.
 If the authorization does not cover your entire balance, it is your responsibility to pay the difference before the tuition payment deadline.
 Please note:

-- If you are not a Virginia resident, out-of-state tuition rates will apply.
+- If you are not a Virginia resident, the out-of-state tuition rate will apply unless otherwise specified in a Special Arrangement Contract (SAC).

 - The college will not accept authorizations that are contingent upon grades or employment status.